A guide to the best tenders for superyachts

 Inspired by the lobster boats of Maine, where the sloping rails from bow to stern made it easier for lobstermen to haul in their traps, the symbolic Picnic Boat represents everything exciting and romantic about a day out on the water.

-A foam or inflatable collar provides extra buoyancy in the event of taking on water, while in the case of our RIB boats—which have a high deadrise—also acts as a spray rail for keeping the deck dry.
+A foam or inflatable collar provides extra buoyancy in the event of taking on water, while in the case of RIB boats—which have a high deadrise—also acts as a spray rail for keeping the deck dry.
 Popular with superyachts, RIBs can be towed or stowed and used for a wide range of purposes.

 Ski Boat